How to Create a Grocery Pricebook

 Generally speaking there will be some types of food that are better to buy at the grocery store, and other types that are consistently less expensive at other stores.
 For example, items like meat and breads that can be frozen are almost always cheaper at the warehouse stores.
 Canned goods may be cheaper at stores like Target.
 Grocery store sale prices may beat them all.
 But how do you know for sure?

 The easiest way is to compare prices between grocery stores and other food stores by keeping a price book.
 To start one, save your receipts the next time you go shopping, and note the prices of things you usually buy.
-Then go to the other stores you’re interested in and write down their prices for those same items.
+For example, list date, the item, the location, and how much it was at that location, and then go to the other stores you’re interested in and write down their prices for those same items.

 In each case, note whether or not the items in question were on sale, and mark down the price per ounce or gram (in addition to the total price).
-I’m sure there are apps to help out with this too if you’d rather do it that way.
+Compare after a few trips and you’ll have a good idea of what’s usually cheaper where.
+I’m sure there are apps to help out with this too if you’d rather do it that way instead of using a paper notebook.

 The savings will add up